2025 reopen UPDATE (9-05-2025):

 Toxins

-Officials shut down the harvest zone for bay scallops on July 24th, 2024, affecting Pasco scallopers.
-This was due to the high levels of saxitoxins and Pyrodinum bahamense, measured in the local waters.
+Officials shut down the harvest zone for bay scallops in the middle of the 2024 and 2025 seasons, affecting Pasco scallopers.
+This shutdown was due to the high levels of saxitoxins and Pyrodinum bahamense, measured in the local waters.
 Pyrodinum bahamense is a type of marine plankton, called a dinoflagellate, which can occur as large algae blooms in coastal waters.
 These large algae blooms produce high levels of saxitoxins, a Paralytic Shellfish Toxin, which impacts shellfish such as scallops.

 As the scallop filter feeds on the marine plankton, the saxitoxins accumulate in their bodies.
 The scallops ability to concentrate the toxin to high levels, results in its health risk to humans.
 Contaminated shellfish can cause sickness and life-threatening symptoms due to Paralytic Shellfish Poisoning.
 Cooking the scallops will not destroy these toxins, as they are heat-stable.
 The toxins do not have a flavor or smell, so there is no way to know if the toxin is present in the shellfish.
 When the toxins are measured in the local waters it is best to avoid eating shellfish for several weeks after the algae bloom occurs.